vega/vega-datasets/README.md

 - The datasets are designed for instructional and demonstration purposes.
 - Some datasets include intentional inconsistencies to offer opportunities for data cleaning exercises.
-- Licensing for individual datasets may vary; refer to each dataset's metadata for specific details.
-Licensing information provided in the metadata should be verified with the source.
-- The BSD-3-Clause license applies to the package code, not necessarily the datasets themselves.

 ## Versioning